jsreport/docs/docs/aws-lambda-serverless.md

 You can run jsreport serverless in [AWS Lambda](https://aws.amazon.com/lambda/).
 This is the very convenient way to run cheap and automatically scalable reports rendering without a need for paying for the actual servers.
 This documentation helps you with creating the AWS Lambda running jsreport, deploying templates and remote invocation of the rendering.

-> This docummentation is in the construction, it will be ready in May 2022.

 ## Get started

 ### Clone starter kit repo